almariah/embed-code-file/README.md

 * The `LINES` will include only the specified lines of the code file.
 Every set of included lines either range or explicit line will append dots (`...`) to included line in a newline.
 If you want to get rid of dots, minimize the number of sets by using one range as much as you can.

-* The `TAGS` will include only the lines between the tags, which may be comments.
-It does not include the tagges lines.
+* The `TAGS` is an alternative method to specify one ore more code block of a file.
+It will include only the lines between the tags, which may be comments.
+It does not include the tagged lines.

 ````yaml
 ```embed-js